Be sure to check out the new Ryobi 48V subreddit

 Terminal bolt: M8

 Another example of a battery size not offered by DCHouse.
-I've been told this is a sold battery.
-Unfortunantely they do not offer it with Bluetooth.
+This is a solid battery.
+Unfortunately, they do not offer it with Bluetooth.

 Housing: Metal